genomic-medicine-sweden/nallo/docs/usage.md

 This subworkflow relies on alignment and short variant calling subworkflows, but requires no additional files.
 By default, modkit is run when `--preset ONT_R10` is active, while methbat is run when `--preset revio` is active.

-If methbat is used, it requires the following file:
+If MethBat is used, it requires the following file:

 | Parameter         | Description                                                                                                                                                                                                                                                                                                                  |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |